Australia Awards Fellowships

 Grant funding of up to $35,000 per Fellow is offered on a competitive basis to Australian organisations to support a range of professional development activities in Australia.
 Fellowship activities can include a combination of short-term study and/or training, professional development, networking and work experience, and are delivered by the Australian host organisation in Australia for Fellows from eligible countries.
 Australia Awards Fellowship funding is not for Fellows to gain academic qualifications, as these opportunities are provided under the Australia Awards Scholarships.

-DFAT invites Australian organisations to submit applications that align with the aims of the Australian Government’s new development policy Australian aid: promoting prosperity, increasing stability, reducing poverty and the Australia Awards Fellowships program.
+DFAT invites Australian organisations to submit applications that align with the aims of the Australian Government’s new development policy Australian aid: promoting prosperity, reducing poverty, enhancing stability and the Australia Awards Fellowships program.

 Australian organisations applying for a Fellowship must identify the foreign affairs and development policy theme that is the focus of their Fellowship proposal from the following list of aid program priority areas: